 They have reviewed the latest advancements in analytical devices that enable multi-analyte detection with high sensitivity and accuracy.
 They also describe the limitations of the methods used at present, and why a combinatorial approach may be better.

-Speaking of why this caught their attention, lead author of the study, Dr Anupam Jyoti, says, “Developing countries like India report an increased incidence of neonatal sepsis (50–70/1000 live births) as compared to developed countries (1–5/1000 live births), with a substantial mortality rate of 11-19%.
+Speaking of why this caught their attention, the lead author of the study, Dr Anupam Jyoti, says, “Developing countries like India report an increased incidence of neonatal sepsis (50–70/1000 live births) as compared to developed countries (1–5/1000 live births), with a substantial mortality rate of 11-19%.
 We were thus motivated to review the field of neonatal sepsis detection and propose new directions towards effective diagnosis.”

 The sensitivity of routinely used techniques is poor, with a high risk of getting false positive results without the difference between viable and non-viable pathogens in the sample.